 The benefits of a Roth IRA are clear—the potential for tax-free growth and tax-free withdrawals for you and your heirs.1

 But not everyone may be able to contribute to a Roth IRA because of IRS-imposed income restrictions on contributions.
 But anyone can convert existing money in a traditional IRA or other tax-deferred retirement savings account to a Roth IRA.
 And many do.
-In fact, Roth IRA conversions at Fidelity are up 24% from last year.

 A Roth IRA conversion does have a cost.
 You need to be prepared to pay income taxes on the amount you convert.
 You “front-load” the taxes.
 But, by doing this, you give that money the potential to grow tax free and ensure that you have tax-free withdrawals for you and your heirs.

 Here are two ways to help you manage that tax hit.
 One even lets you do some good by combining the conversion with a charitable deduction.